Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 #### Create a new entity and add it to a table

 You can create a new Entity in a table by through a `TableClient` instance calling the `createEntity` function.
 This function takes the entity to insert as a parameter.
-The entity must contain `PartitionKey` and `RowKey`.
+The entity must contain `partitionKey` and `rowKey`.

 ```javascript
 const { TableClient, TablesSharedKeyCredential } = require("@azure/data-tables");